-Examples of the types of judgment calls that an interpreter may need to make for gen. 1 traces include accounting for the effect of censoring by sample windows on considerations of fracture lengths, assigning a generation to a fracture trace with generations sharing orientations, and deciding if nearly parallel fractures are one or two generations.
-For our early generations, fracture length is a biased parameter, because the fractures can be censored such that they are longer than the respective dimension of our map domain.
-The circumstance of possible censoring of long gen. 1 fractures highlights the impact of fracture geometry on possible interpretations and results when selecting location and dimension of a sampling window.
-The strike directions of gen. 1 fractures in the SW (10-120°) and NE (120-160°) differ, raising the question of whether these are two independent sets.
-Considering the radial or converging pattern of gen. 1, which can be observed best on a larger scale on the eastern part of the
+Examples of the types of judgment calls that an interpreter may need to make for gen. 1 traces include accounting for the effect of censoring by sample windows on considerations of fracture lengths, assigning generation to a

+- 610 fracture trace with generations share orientations, and deciding if nearly parallel fractures are one or two generations.
+For our early generations, fracture length is a biased parameter, because the fractures can be censored, such that they are longer than the respective dimension of our map domain.
+The circumstance of possible censoring of long gen.1 fractures highlights the impact of fracture geometry on possible interpretations and results when selecting location and dimension of a sampling window.
+The strike directions of gen.1 fractures in the SW (100° - 615 120°) and NE (120° 160°) differ, raising the question whether these are two independent sets.
+Considering the radial/converging pattern of gen.1, that can be observed best on a larger scale on the eastern part of "the bench".
+Here, we interpret the fractures with different trends as belonging to a larger structure, and hence a single generation.
+The underlying reason for this interpretation is that fractures that are subordinate to a larger structure like this fault (Fig. 1b) can form simultaneously but in different directions.
+Thus, one criterion cannot rule out the - 620 other in this special case.